-Antidepressants Provide Small Benefit Over Placebo But Produce Harmful Side Effects Including Suicide Ideation
+Antidepressants Provide Small Benefit Over Placebo But Produce Harmful Side Effects

-Recent research by University of Basel, published August 30, 2017, in JAMA Psychiatry found antidepressants, such as SSRI (Selective Serotonin Reuptake Inhibitors) and SNRIs (Serotonin-Norepinephrine Reuptake Inhibitors) provided only slightly better results than placebo for children and adolescents, but produced a wide range of side effects, including serious side effects such as suicidal behavior.
+Recent research by University of Basel, published August 30, 2017, in JAMA Psychiatry found antidepressants, such as SSRI (Selective Serotonin Reuptake Inhibitors) and SNRIs (Serotonin-Norepinephrine Reuptake Inhibitors) provided only slightly better results and placebo for children and adolescents, but produced a wide range of side effects, including serious side effects such as suicidal behavior.

 “Psychologists from the University of Basel analyzed 36 drug trials in cooperation with colleagues from Harvard Medical School and the American National Institute of Mental Health.
 The trials included data from 6,778 children and adolescents up to the age of 18.